pdfix/action-pdf-accessibility-openai-docker/README.md

 - Generate Alternate Text for images
 - Generate Table Summary
 - Generate MathML Associated Files for Formulas

+### Generate Alternate Text for images

+Action that automatically generates and applies alternative image descriptions in PDF tags with OpenAI

+### Generate Table Summary

+Action that automatically generates and applies the table summary attribute in PDF tags with OpenAI

+### Generate MathML Associated Files for Formulas

+Action that automatically generates and adds MathML accociated files with OpenAI

 ```
 PDF Accessibility with OpenAI